jswelling/CMU-MS-DAS-Vis-S25/docs/my_notes_body.md

 To Do (3):
+* GraphVis assignment:
+  * Add a test to the skeleton to detect invalid root directory setting
+  * Add tests to the skeleton to check get_rel_paths base case and special cases

+To Do (4):
 * Seaborn assignment: can we make a version that does more with categorical data?
 Like continuous/non-continuous vs. color bars?
 * Add a 'zoom in' before the marching squares slides, showing one square